TomCrypto/Ordo/ordo/readme.txt

 Current work is focused towards finishing the cipher interface.
 Important todo's:
  - implement all encryption-only modes of operation
  - implement a couple cipher primitives (algorithms) to work with, such as AES, Threefish and RC5
- - put the declarations and the cipher/mode list in a different header file, so that they can be used in other parts of the library later on (like hash functions using specific block ciphers)
  - improve error handling

 Other todo's to keep in mind: